skalenetwork/skale-consensus/oracle/README.md

    are ```json``` and ```rlp```.
 JSON encoding is easy to analyze while rlp encoding is more efficient from the point of view of Solidity verification.
 Is the element is not present, RLP encoding is used.

-* ```ethapi``` - Ethereum API method to call.
+* ```api``` - Ethereum API method to call.
 If this element is present, an eth API call will be performed against the endpoint.
 Valid values for this element are:

 ```
 eth_call